WDI-SEA/notes/08-cs/cs-ruby-quicksort/readme.md

 ## Implementation

 Quicksort is one of the more difficult sorts to implement, so a partition function is provided for you.
-This function partitions a section of an array and returns the pivot.
+This function partitions a section of an array and returns the array index of the pivot.
 Implement quicksort while meeting the following requirements:

 * written in Ruby
 * no built-in functions (such as sort!)